 8. Breastfeeding wasn’t always the standard

-Though breastfeeding is now common among educated, upper-middle-class women, the same groupactually used to oppose breastfeeding their babies.
+Though breastfeeding is now among educated, upper-middle-class women, the same groupactually used to oppose breastfeeding their babies.
 In the Renaissance period, aristocratic women used wet nurses to feed their offspring.
-And in the early 20th century, infant formula was considered ideal because its price tag was a signifier of wealth.
+And in the early 20th century, infant formula was because its price tag was a signifier of wealth.

 Since then we’ve learned that formula can never provide all the same ingredients as human milk does.